Stevens Literacy Center

 Welcome to the Edward Stevens Center for the Study and Development of Literacy and Language (Stevens Literacy Center).
 The Stevens Literacy Center is engaged in community outreach in numerous, diverse relationships with local schools, businesses, and other community agencies.
 This work supports the missions of The Patton College of Education and Ohio University.

-The center is the parent organization for the Helen M. Robinson Center for Reading (a community tutoring center), and it provides adult workforce readiness education through the Aspire Grant Program.
 The Stevens Literacy Center co-sponsors a biannual literacy conference held at Ohio University.
-In addition, Ohio University's College Bound program is housed within the center.
+In addition, Ohio University's College Bound program and other college-preparation resources are housed within the center.